 Scheduled learning includes online lectures, online seminars and face-to-face workshops.

-Independent learning includes hours engaged with essential reading especially activities online, case study preparation and presentation, assignment preparation and completion.
+Independent learning includes hours engaged with essential reading especially activities online, case study preparation and presentation.

 Study facilities